faizyakob/my-k8s-repository/docs/Systemd vs Kubelet race condition.md

 ## Introduction
 There is a particular issue related to race condition if you are running a local Kubernetes cluster locally.
 When a Linux VM is started from a power off state, or from a restart, the Kubelet can potentially initialize itself first, before _sytemd_ is able to initialize the VM's networking stack. <br>

+When this happens, all pods will fail to run, and ended up in a broken cluster.

+Quick work around is to suspend the VMs when not in used, instead of shutting them down.

-This can cause inconveniences to user, as they won't be able to shutdown their VMs and forced to put them in suspended state.
-Prolong suspended state is not ideal, as VM will still consume the host's RAM.
+However, this can cause inconveniences to user, as in suspended state, the VM will still consume the host's RAM.

 ## Details
 😡